Updated November 29, 2020

-I have been a vet recommending bones for thousands of dogs over 23 years.
+I have supported owners who choose to offer bones for over 25 years.
 In that time, I have sadly seen one dog die from choking on bones.
 The dog in question was a puppy being fed raw chicken wings.

 Are There Alternatives To Bones?

 There’s no way we expect every dog owner to be happy to feed bones.
 Other ways to keep teeth clean include:

 - Dental foods, especially Hills t/d®